knhaller/educational/The Transformer/Attention_is_all_you_need.md

 ### Positional Encoding

-The positional encoders help with relation to other words in the sentence. white cat black dog.
+The positional encoders help with relation to other words in the sentence.
+For example, "The animal didn't cross the street because it was too tired" as humans we know animal and it are the same.
+The positional encoding would be able to tell you that animal is in the 1st position and it is in the 9th, separated by 8 spaces.
 The equations used are:

 $$PE_{(pos,2i)}=sin(pos/10000^{2i/d_{model}})$$
 $$PE_{(pos,2i+1)}=cos(pos/10000^{2i/d_{model}})$$

 $pos$ is the position and $i$ is the dimension.
-So what does this actually mean?
-We know both $sin$ and $cos$ oscillate between -1 and 1.
+The details on how this actually works is tricky.

 ### Attention Functions